Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 where $|\psi_\alpha\rangle$ are $c\bar c$ eigenstates of the two body Hamiltonian, $\phi_{M_i}$ are $c\bar n$ ($\bar c n$) eigenstates describing the $D$ ($\bar D$) mesons, $|\phi_{M_1} \phi_{M_2} \beta \rangle$ is the two meson state with $\beta$ quantum numbers coupled to total $J^{PC}$ quantum numbers and $\chi_\beta(P)$ is the relative wave function between the two mesons in the molecule.
 As we always work with eigenstates of the $C$-parity operator we use the usual notation in which $D\bar D^*$ is the right combination of $D\bar D^*$ and $D^* \bar D$.

 The meson eigenstates $\phi_C(\vec{p}_{C})$ are calculated by means of the two-body Schr\"odinger equation, using the Gaussian Expansion Method~\cite{Hiyama:2003cu}.
-This method provides enough accuracy and simplifies the subsequent evaluation of the needed matrix elements.
+This method provides enough numerical accuracy for the solution of the Schr\"odinger equation and simplifies the subsequent evaluation of the needed matrix elements.
 With the aim of optimizing the Gaussian ranges employing a reduced number of free parameters, we use Gaussian trial functions whose ranges are given by a geometrical progression~\cite{Hiyama:2003cu}.
 This choice produces a dense distribution at short distances, enabling a better description of the dynamics mediated by short range potentials.

 The coupling between the two and four quark sectors requires the creation of a light-quark pair $n\bar n$.
 Similar to the strong decay process, this coupling should be in principle driven by the same interquark Hamiltonian which determines the spectrum.
 However, Ackleh \emph{et al.}~\cite{Ackleh:1996yt} have shown that the quark pair creation $^3P_0$ model~\cite{LeYaouanc:1972vsx} gives similar results to the microscopic calculation.
 The model assumes that the pair creation Hamiltonian is